-Crossover Linux is an improved commercial version of WINE which brings professional and technical support to your WINE software.
+Crossover Linux is an improved commercial version of WINE that brings professional and technical support to your WINE software.

 One of the best features of Crossover Linux is the many Windows plugins it offers which directly connect Linux to the browser interface.
-Any plugins that are able to work on an x86 based Linux system will easily merge with popular web browsers including Firefox, Mozilla and Opera.
+Any plugins that can work on an x86 based Linux system will easily merge with popular web browsers including Firefox, Mozilla, and Opera.